wagnerflo/inipp/README.rst

 Changelog
 =========
+- **v1.0:** Typos, minimal refactoring and some changes for consistency.

 - **v0.7:** Fix typos in the README.

 - **v0.6:** All methods are now inline to allow correct linkage in